 We regret to announce the passing of our former colleague C. Robert (Bob) Warner, who died August 7, 2017, in Toronto at the age of 85.
 Bob worked on classical harmonic analysis in Euclidean space, especially on spectral synthesis in L1 algebras.
 He was dedicated to teaching and was one of the most popular teachers of real analysis courses.

-In addition, we have hired three new assistant professors, also effective the summer of 2017.
+We hired four assistant professors, three effective summer of 2017 and one effective summer of 2018.
 One of them is Tamas Darvas, who has already been here for a while as a research associate.
-The second is Lise-Marie Imbert-Gérard, currently at the Courant Institute at NYU.
+The second is Lise-Marie Imbert-Gérard, coming from the Courant Institute at NYU.
 The third is Rodrigo Trevino, who is an alumnus of the department (his PhD advisor was Giovanni Forni).
+The fourth is Adam Kanigowski, coming from Penn State.
 We welcome all of you to our faculty.